dmawardi/laravel-blog/README.md

 2. Add the columns to the migration file
 3. Run the migration using the command: php artisan migrate
 4. Add the fillable/protected columns to the model
-5. Add the relationships to the model by adding methods to the model that return the relationshp: hasMany, belongsTo, belongsToMany, etc.
+5. Add the relationships to the model by adding methods to the model that return the relationship: hasMany, belongsTo, belongsToMany, etc.
 6. Once the relationships have been added, to avoid n+1 queries, use the with() method to eager load any relationships eg. Post::with('user', 'category')->get();
 7. Define the properties for the factory in the model factory file.
 You can generate a factory file using the command: php artisan make:factory ModelNameFactory.
 Then define the properties for the factory in the file.